loopwerk/SwiftMarkdown/README.md

 See https://python-markdown.github.io/extensions for documentation on the "extensions".

-SwiftMarkdown also comes bundles with its own two extensions:
+SwiftMarkdown also comes bundles with its own three extensions:

 - `.title`, which removes the first title from the html output and instead makes it available as `result.title`
 - `.strikethrough`, which turns `~~text~~` into ~~text~~
-- `urlize`, which turns naked links into clickable links
+- `.urlize`, which turns naked links into clickable links

 ## Installation